johnath/beep/PERMISSIONS.md

 `/lib/udev/rules.d/90-pcspkr-beep.rules` (the exact location depends on your distribution).

-  * The following ACL based rule adds access for the `beep` group without changing the standard group access granted by the default system setup, by using the `setfacl(1)` command:
+  * This rule uses `setfacl(1)` to add an ACL entry to grant write access for the `beep` group without changing the standard user/group access granted by the default system setup:

         # Add write access to the PC speaker for the "beep" group
         ACTION=="add", SUBSYSTEM=="input", ATTRS{name}=="PC Speaker", ENV{DEVNAME}!="", RUN+="/usr/bin/setfacl -m g:beep:w '$env{DEVNAME}'"

+    This ACL based rule requires installing the `acl` package on those distributions which do not install it by default yet.

-  * The following non-ACL rule grants access to the `beep` group by removing access for the default group `input`:
+  * The following non-ACL rule grants access to the `beep` group by changing the owning group, removing access for the default group `input`:

         # Give write access to the PC speaker only to the "beep" group
         ACTION=="add", SUBSYSTEM=="input", ATTRS{name}=="PC Speaker", ENV{DEVNAME}!="", GROUP="beep", MODE="0620"